AdvaithRavishankar/sp24-cse110-lab4/expose/javascript/part2.md

 ANS: it return `[ 50, 100, 150 ]` which is 50% discount applied to `[100, 200, 300]` respectiely.
 This is `return discounted;` calls for `let discounted
  = []`  which is at the root of the function. let has a block scope but in this instance, the entire function is part of the block so it is accessible.

+**9. What will happen at line 11 and why?
+If the code causes an error, explain why.**

+ANS: ERROR as `console.log(i);` is calling for `i` which is defined by `const` meaning it has block scope assigned to the for loop in line 6.
+As line 11 is outside of the for loop, it does not have access and hence  error `ReferenceError: i is not defined` is thrown.

+**10. What will happen at line 12 and why?
+If the code causes an error, explain why.**

+ANS: 3 is printed as `length` is defined by `const length = prices.length;` which has block scope.
+As it is defined in the root of the function, the whole function can access it and as it refers to the length of the input array `prices` which is `[100, 200, 300]`, it prints `3`.

+**11. What will this function return?
+Give a brief explanation.
+If the code causes an error, explain why.**

+ANS: `[ 50, 100, 150 ]`. `discounted` is an array object and the `const` tag does disallow adding new objects. `const discountedPrice = prices[i]*(1-discount);` is repeadtedly redefined which does not violatet that const is immutable.
+And the discountedPrice when pushed into the list changes its scope.
+Hence, it return `[ 50, 100, 150 ]` which is 50% discount applied to `[100, 200, 300]` respectiely.
+This is `return discounted;` calls for `const discounted  = []`  which is at the root of the function. const has a block scope but in this instance, the entire function is part of the block so it is accessible.